 - Bake: The next day, the bread must have soaked up all the moisture and it is then ready for baking.
 Let it sit at room temperature first for a few minutes before baking.
 It will take longer to bake than when there is no bread added.

 - Serve: Garnish and serve as usual.

-- Refrigerate: You can simply cover leftovers tightly and store them in the fridge for no more than 5 days.
+- Refrigerate: You can simply cover leftovers tightly, or transfer them to an airtight container.
+Then, store them in the fridge for no more than 5 days.
 Reheat it in the microwave oven.